Pros & Cons of flying with iPad: iPad eases pilot job with more distractions.

 - As well as view the position of all other aircraft relative to your plane in the airspace.

 You will see the other airplanes’ positions and airplane identification with their altitude.

-Thus flying with the iPad, you will be very aware of your surroundings and conduct a safer flight.
+Thus flying with the iPad, you will be aware of your surroundings and conduct a safer flight.

-- A portable ADS-B will enable the pilot to receive METAR, TAF, and wind aloft reports through their iPad’s Foreflight app.
+- A portable ADS-B will enable the pilot to receive METAR, TAF, and wind reports aloft through their iPad’s Foreflight app.